We provide bikes and helmets free of charge to our guests.

 Swim with the dolphins or take a local wildlife cruise with this locally owned and operated company.
 A maximum of 12 guests per tour you can be assured of a more personal experience.

-You can expect to see local wildlife including Hector Dolphins, White Flippered Penguins, NZ Fur Seals, Albatross, Cormorants, Caspian Terns and lots more.
+You can expect to see local wildlife in this Akaroa harbour cruise including Hector Dolphins, White Flippered Penguins, NZ Fur Seals, Albatross, Cormorants, Caspian Terns and lots more.

-French Peak is the oldest vineyard in Banks Peninsula.
+French Peak is the oldest vineyard in the Akaroa area.
 It is a unique terroir as it is based in the centre of an extinct volcano.
 It has been run using organic and biodynamic principles since 2016 and offers Pinot Noir, Pinot Gris, Chardonnay and Rose.

 Only 10 minutes away, you can take a self or hosted tour and enjoy a tasting.